abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 To design an `OOP` application using `classes`, follow these 4 principles:

 - **Abstraction**
-  - Hide unnecessary details to focus on the big picture.
+  - Hide unnecessary details to focus on the big picture. (hiding the complexity from the user)
     ![Abstraction](./img/oop-1.png)
 - **Encapsulation**